-The campus has focused on early literacy with the implementation of Reading Academies.
-Our Kindergarten and 1st grade teachers have successfully completed the rigorous training in this program.
-Next year's focus will be 2nd and 3rd grade reading teachers.
-Additionally, we utilize consultant Gretchen Childs to help grow teachers in PK-2nd with literacy topics, modeled lessons, etc. By focusing on early literacy, we are growing stronger readers for the future.
+A focus on Reading has come from the state, with the implementation of Reading Academies.
+Our Kindergarten and 1st-grade teachers are the first to have attended; next year's focus will be on 2nd and 3rd-grade reading.
+We utilize consultant Gretchen Childs to help grow teachers in PK-2nd with literacy topics, modeled lessons, etc.